 While it’s true that visualization holds massive benefits, it should instead be looked at as a powerful tool to supplement your training and help you be more prepared.
 However, it’s not and never will be a total replacement.

-Research has shown that visualization alone can increase physical strength anywhere from 13.5%-35% depending on the muscle group, while physical training itself increased strength by 53%.
+Research has shown that visualization alone can increase physical strength anywhere from 13.5%-35% depending on the muscle group, while physical training increases strength by 53%.

 This means that although visualization isn’t a replacement for physical training, it can help to compound the effects of your training and help you progress faster.